shadowsocks/shadowsocks-qt5/README.md

 - Shadowsocks-Qt5 is written in C++/Qt5.
 - Intuitive and **native** UI.
 This is **not** a clumsy Web App.
-- JUST a **GUI fronted**.
-Keep your favourite Shadowsocks port as backend.
+- Keep your favourite Shadowsocks port as backend if you want.
 - Easy-to-use and highly customisable.
 - The `gui-config.json` file is partially compatible with [shadowsocks-gui](https://github.com/shadowsocks/shadowsocks-gui).
 In order to serve better, some new values have been added.
 - `gui-config.json` is located under ~/.config/shadowsocks on UNIX platforms, or under the main programme's directory in Windows.